iov-one/starnamed/PROPOSAL-009.md

 }
 ```

-Note that the intentional panic will occur at block 4598000 at approximately 10am on July 20, 2021.
+Note that the intentional panic will occur at block 4598000 at approximately 8am UTC on July 20, 2021.

 **Validators and node operators must upgrade their `starnamed` binary to `v0.10.13` and restart it.**